Canada moves to criminalize gay conversion therapy | DW | 10.03.2020

 Canada's federal government introduced legislation to criminalize "gay conversion therapy" that aims to change a person's sexual orientation to what is deemed "normal" by heterosexual standards.

+The new legislation would make it illegal to cause an individual to undergo conversion therapy or remove a minor from Canada for the purpose of undergoing this practice.
+It would also make it illegal to advertise or profit from providing such therapy.

+A ban on conversion therapy was a part of Prime Minister Justin Trudeau’s platform for reelection in 2019.
+The bill is also expected to receive support from the New Democrats and the Green Party.

-If this bill is passed, Canada will become the fourth country — behind Brazil, Ecuador and Malta — to place a nation-wide ban on the practice.
+If this bill is passed, Canada will become the fourth country — behind Brazil, Ecuador and Malta — to place a nation-wide ban on this practice.
+Many states in the United States, including California, New York and Colorado, have already banned this practice.
+In 2019, Germany put forward a draft law that keeps minors from being offered gay conversion therapy.

 see/rc (dpa, Reuters)